NoahDR17/The_Apostle/README.md

 Warning 1: "Missing 1st level heading" Same with the warning in the home page, there isnt a h1 element for the Accommodations page. <br>
 Fix: change the Accommodations h2 into a h1.

-Warning 2: "redundant link" there are two elements in the accommodations.html file that link to the contact page, this means the screen reader will read the link out twice. <br>
+Warning 2: "redundant link" There are two elements in the accommodations.html file that link to the contact page, this means the screen reader will read the link out twice. <br>
 Fix: i have chose not to fix this as i specifically placed two links in two draw attention and remind the user about the contact page, as this would create a higher chance the user will follow the link.

 ### Contact Page Accessibility Testing